Bara Bandai: Languages

 All the residents speak Pashto as their native language.
-Gujari language is spoken by some local Gujjars, however it is almost extinct.

 Education

 The village consist of 1 high, 3 govt boys primary schools and 1 middle govt school for girls along with a number of schools in private sector.

 Health

 Bara Bandai has its own Basic Health Unit (BHU), numerous clinical laboratories and a number of clinics in private sector which provide healthcare facilities to the residents.

 Administration

 Administratively, the village is parl of the same name, Union Council Bara Bandai.
 It is further divided into two Neighbourhood Councils, namely Bara Bandai I & Bara Bandai II.
 Each neighbourhood council has its own administrative office in their respective Neighbourhood Council with a Village Council Secretary to supervise and oversee the implementation of development schemes and other council activities.
 Elected members of the councils are elected in Local Government elections under Local Government Act 2013 of Khyber Pakhtunkhwa.

-Current elected Chairmans of the Neighbourhood council Bara Bandai I and II are Muhammad Tariq Khan Awdal Khel and Riaz Ahmad Zargar, respectively.

 Climate

 The weather of the village is cold in the winter season and moderate during summer.
 Snowfall in winter intensify its beauty.